Pulling back the curtain on CD47

 CD47, a target of growing interest for drug discovery, is a membrane protein receptor that most cells in the human body express as a sort of protective cloak against the immune system.
 The immune system will bypass a healthy cell expressing CD47, which sends a signaling response referred to as the “don’t eat me” signal.
 Cancer cells, however, have mischievously caught on and found a way to hijack CD47 to avoid detection by the immune system.

-A new paper authored by a group of Bristol Myers Squibb researchers and published in Nature Communications reveals the crystal structure of the entire CD47 receptor and details critical structural information about it.
-The data provide new insights into CD47’s molecular mechanisms underlaying the “don’t eat me” signal and help inform a promising approach for drug development.
+A study authored by a group of Bristol Myers Squibb researchers and published in Nature Communications reveals the crystal structure of the entire CD47 receptor and details critical structural information about it.
+The data provide insights into CD47’s molecular mechanisms underlaying the “don’t eat me” signal and help inform a promising approach for drug development.

 Tumor cells overexpress this CD47 molecule on the surface of the cell, with the aim that they will evade the immune system, ultimately allowing them to thrive.